braboj/tutorial-git/05-Appendix/(tut-git-05-01)-dictionary.md

 ### Delta compression
 Most revision control software uses delta compression, which retains only the differences between successive versions of files.
-This allows for more efficient storage of many different versions of files.
+This allows for more efficient storage of many file versions.

 ### Downstream
 The flow of data from the original repository to the cloned repository.